-How fit are you now?How much physical activity you can do will depend on your current fitness level.
-Determine your starting point by recording your first fitness scores when you begin your program.
-If you continue to do this periodically, you’ll be able to track your progress.
+How much physical activity you can do will depend on your current fitness level.
+Find your starting point by recording your first fitness scores when you begin your program.
+If you continue to record your scores regularly, you can track your progress.
 A health or fitness professional can help you learn how to get your scores.

 To assess your aerobic and muscular fitness, flexibility and body composition, you should record:

 - Your pulse rate before and right after walking one mile (1.6 kilometers)

 - How long it takes you to walk one mile